Placenta and Reproductive Health Research Group

 Moreover, conditional mouse knockout studies and phenotyping screens have revealed a close connection between placenta, brain and heart development.
 In some cases it has indeed been demonstrated that placental dysfunction can constitute the sole cause of cardiac defects.
 Similarly, recent large-scale phenotyping efforts of embryonic lethal or subviable mouse gene knockouts have shown a close co-association between the occurrence of placental defects and abnormalities in neural and cardio-vascular development.

 Uncovering the mechanistic links between the placenta and the development of specific embryonic organ systems, notably the heart and brain, is another priority area of our work.
-The placenta-heart axis is a specific focus supported by the Magee Research Prize.

 Project Area 3